GJena/CIS-700-7_TwitterChatbot/README.md

 __Train loss__

 Cross entropy was used as the loss function during training.

-__Test loss__
+10% of the data was used for cross validation.
+Training and cross validation loss was observed after every 200 epochs.
+A set of 15 dialogs was created to test the model based on the response generated.
+This was done after every 2 hours.
+Interestingly, minimum cross validation perplexity did not give the best model (in terms of the response generated).

 __Possible metrics__
 Since it is not task based, it is harder to evaluate, we cannot just use task completion metrics.